-If you or a loved one are in crisis, you can call the Mobile Crisis Treatment Team.
-They can talk to you and visit you in your home.
-They are available Monday through Friday from 11 am -11 pm, or weekends, 12 noon - 7 pm.
+If you or a loved one are at home and in crisis, you can call the Mobile Crisis Treatment Team.
+They can talk to you and, if they determine it is warranted, they occasionally will come to your place of residence to talk to you and assess your need for crisis interventions and discuss your options.
+They are available Monday through Friday from 11am-11pm, or weekends, 12noon-7pm.
 Their number is: 415-970-4000.

 24 Hour Crisis Services:

 Suicide Prevention Talkline: 415-781-0500

 McMillan Center drop-in: 415-241-1180

 For Older Adults (24 hour): 415-752-3778

 THERE ARE MANY SELF-HELP AND SUPPORT GROUPS IN SAN FRANCISCO.
 SOME OF THESE ARE